-- The Battle of Olympus for the NES had Ambrosia, which increases the player's maximum health.
+- The Battle of Olympus had Ambrosia, which increases the player's maximum health.
 There are five of them found throughout the game.

 - Planet Harriers featured heart containers purchasable from the shops at the end (and sometimes in the middle) of levels.
 This was a game where you were jetpacking through planet landscapes.

 - Dead Rising: Chop Till You Drop has the white drinks, which restore and increase your health (the original game increases your life with levels).